AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 Using metadata imported from a tab-delimited file or XML file, you can rename Adobe Dynamic Media Classic IDs.
 The imported metadata is applied only to the images specified in the metadata file itself.
 It does not matter whether images are selected on the Browse Panel.

-To rename an image’s Adobe Dynamic Media Classic ID, add a column labeled *newipsid* to the tab-delimited file, or add a field called `new_vc_objectname` to the XML data.
+To rename an image's Adobe Dynamic Media Classic ID, add a column labeled *newipsid* to the tab-delimited file, or add a field called `new_vc_objectname` to the XML data.

 For example: